 Can I use discount points on a VA IRRRL?

-You might be able to use discount points on a VA IRRRL, depending on your lender’s policies.
+Depending on your lender’s policies, you might be able to use discount points on a VA IRRRL.

 Discount points are a form of prepaid interest that you can purchase at closing to lower your mortgage interest rate over the life of the loan.
 Each point typically costs 1% of the loan amount and can reduce your interest rate by about 0.25%.

 For a VA IRRRL, lenders typically allow a maximum of two discount points to be rolled into the loan amount.
-Any additional points would need to be paid by the borrower upfront.
+The borrower would need to pay any additional points upfront.

 Comments: